swch/strivve-docs-nextjs/src/pages/guides/architecture/index.md

 ### Autonomous Browser

-CardSavrAutonomous Browser interacts with merchant sites acting as a Remote Process Automation agent to place payment cards on behalf of cardholders on their merchant accounts.
+CardSavrAutonomous Browser interacts with merchant sites acting as a Robotic Process Automation agent to place payment cards on behalf of cardholders on their merchant accounts.
 It processes job requests dispatched to it via AWS SQS queues.

 ### Portal Web Server & WebApp